magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 of the Shopping Form's button from `type="submit"` to `type="button"`.
-But having decided to adhere to a progressive enhancement strategy, this is not something that we should have done becasue a plain [button type][9] is not going anywhere if the browser doesn't support JS.
+But having decided to adhere to a progressive enhancement strategy, this is not something that we should have done because a plain [button type][9] is not going anywhere if the browser doesn't support JS.
 So we need to stay with the `submit` type of button.